vufa/homo/README.md

   </a>
 </p>

-The design of service management, instance control, runtime system, etc.  comes from [baetyl](https://github.com/baetyl/baetyl), it's license at [LICENSES/baetyl](LICENSES/baetyl).
+The design of service management and instance control comes from [baetyl](https://github.com/baetyl/baetyl), it's license at [LICENSES/baetyl](LICENSES/baetyl).

 <!-- TOC -->